-TO PREVENT SERIOUS INJURY FROM ACCIDENTAL OPERATION: Make sure that the Trigger is in the off-position and unplug the tool from its electrical outlet before adjusting tool or installing accessories.
+TO PREVENT SERIOUS INJURY FROM ACCIDENTAL OPERATION:

+Release the Trigger and unplug the tool from its electrical outlet before adjusting tool or installing accessories.

-TO PREVENT SERIOUS INJURY FROM FLYING FRAGMENTS: Do not use blades made from high-speed steel, abrasive blades, or metal- or masonry-cutting blades.
+TO PREVENT SERIOUS INJURY FROM FLYING FRAGMENTS:

+Do not use blades made from high-speed steel, abrasive blades, or metal- or masonry-cutting blades.
 The guards of this saw are not designed to protect against the failure of such blades.